DHL de Guatemala Flight 7216: Crash

 The flight took off at 9:34 AM local time (UTC−6:00) from Juan Santamaría International Airport to La Aurora International Airport to deliver cargo.
-However, while flying over the Costa Rican town of Muelle de San Carlos, the pilot declared an emergency due to hydraulic problems, and returned to the terminal, after flying a holding pattern to empty its fuel tanks, and touched down at 10:24 am local time.
-At 10:25, the aircraft entered a right turn that the crew could not control, leading to the aircraft leaving the runway.
+Over the Costa Rican town of Muelle de San Carlos, the crew declared an emergency for hydraulic problems.
+After flying a holding pattern to empty the aircraft's fuel tanks, they returned to the departure airport and touched down at 10:24 am local time.
+At 10:25, the aircraft entered a right turn that the crew could not control, causing the aircraft to depart the runway.

 Investigation

 The final report by the Costa Rican Technical Council for Civil Aviation (CETAC) was released on 22 September 2023, a year and a half after the accident.

 Hydraulic failure

 Fatigue and wire stress damage in the left landing gear hydraulic actuator hose caused loss of hydraulic fluid, leading to failure of the left hydraulic system.
 Failure of this particular system meant that the autobrake, left thrust reverser, rudder ratio, four of the twelve spoilers, and nose wheel steering were not functional.
 The flight crew followed correct procedures for this emergency per the aircraft manual.
-During the initially successful landing sequence, flight crew properly applied right thrust reverse, manual spoilers and brakes, using rudder and differential braking for steering.
+During the initially successful landing sequence, the flight crew properly applied reverse thrust on the right engine only and manual spoilers and brakes, using rudder and differential braking for steering.